felixfung/InfoFlow/README.md

 # InfoFlow
 An Apache Spark implementation of the InfoMap community detection algorithm

+## How to use

+### (Optional)

+Run `sbt test` to run unit tests

+### Edit config.json:

+  `Master`: spark master config, probably `local[*]` or `yarn` `Graph`: file path of the graph file
+  `Algo`: InfoFlow or InfoMap
+  `tele`: probability of teleportation in PageRank, equal 1-(damping factor) `log path`: file path of text log file
+  `Parquet path`: file path to save final graph in Parquet format `RDD path`: file path to save final graph in RDD format `txt path`: file path to save partitioning data in local txt format `Full Json path`: file path to save full graph in Json format, where each node is annotated with its associated module `Reduced Json path`: file path to save reduced graph in Json format, where each node is a module
+  debug: boolean value; set true to save all intermediate graphs

+### Package and run

+The Makefile provides a basic packaging and running method.
+Use `make run` to execute InfoFlow, although it will likely not provide optimal execution.

 ## Theory

 This section provides the discrete maths that allow the InfoMap algorithm to be adapted onto Apache Spark, and the development of the parallel version, InfoFlow.